St. Stanislaus Kostka Church (Pittsburgh)

-History of Saint Stanislaus Kostka
+History

 The congregation was formed in 1873 when 200 Polish families banded together to form the St. Stanislaus Kostka Beneficial Society.
 The first pastor was Antoni Klawiter, who arrived in October 1875 and left in 1877.
 The availability of unskilled mill jobs in Pittsburgh in the late 19th century attracted a flood of immigrants from Eastern Europe.
 By 1915, more than 80% of Strip District residents were foreign-born, and 30% were Polish.
 St. Stanislaus Kostka Church was constructed in 1891, designed by Pittsburgh architect Frederick C. Sauer (1860–1942).

 In March 1936 there was a disastrous flood on Saint Patrick's Day.
 Water flooded the church as high as the top of the wainscoting on the walls.
 The pews were afloat and the Pastor was trapped in the rectory on the second floor.
 In December 1936, an explosion at the Pittsburgh Banana Company weakened the towers and the original baroque style bonnets were removed.
 Examples of the bonnet style are still found on the top of the sidewall pilasters and the ventilation cupola on the center of the roof.
 Three of the medallion windows over the altars were also covered over.

 On September 20, 1969, Cardinal Karol Wojtyła, the future Pope John Paul II, visited and offered prayers at St. Stanislaus Kostka.
 After cordial greetings, the Cardinal is quoted as commenting on how beautiful the church was and how it reminded him of the churches in Poland.
 He knelt in prayer before the Blessed Sacrament and then to the Side Altar of the Blessed Virgin Mary, now the location of a humble memorial to the Pope.